kyoan31-coder/Python/Dashboard/README.md

 A desktop Python app (Tkinter + IB API) to analyze **implied volatility (IV) crush** around earnings for US equities.
 It fetches historical **stock prices, VIX**, and (if permissions allow) **option implied volatility** from Interactive Brokers, then prices an **ATM straddle** pre/post earnings via Black–Scholes, showing the effect of IV crush on option prices, P/L, and Greeks.

-> **Disclaimer**: For education/research only.
-Not investment advice.
-Use paper trading.

 ---

 ## Features